Best Walks and Hikes in Tasmania

 …be introduced to a history that includes bold characters, cement works, silk dreams and more.

 Shouldn’t every weekend be a long weekend?
 Be whisked from Hobart’s CBD to the doorstep of Bruny Island by boat to begin three days of adventure, walking and produce direct from the source.
 Day one of The Bruny Island Long Weekend begins with a Cape Queen Elizabeth sojourn, a first glimpse into the wild beauty due to unfold.
-Your guides will be sure rock formations, fossils and tree leaves of interest do you go unmissed.
+Your guides will be sure rock formations, fossils and tree leaves of interest do not go unmissed.
 Back at the standing camp, their attention to detail is transferred to your three courses.

 At your off-the-grid standing camp, no luxurious touches have been compromised.
 After a day in the wilderness, a hot outdoor shower keeps nature close.
 Head for the communal hut and a long dining table hints at the feasting in store.
 Not all eating is done here, though.
 Prepare to enjoy freshly shucked oysters direct from the farmer’s hand and wine straight from the source at Australia’s southern-most vineyard.
 Your experience also includes an adventure cruise beneath towering sea cliffs and of course plenty more hiking trails including the wild southern reaches of the island.
 Delivered back to Hobart, it may feel as if it were a fleeting Bruny dream.